selemis-com/clap_schema/SPECIFICATION.md

 ### `required`

-`required: true` means the argument is unconditionally required by the reflected command model.
+`required: true` means Clap's base required setting is enabled for the argument.
+This base requiredness is evaluated together with reflected conflicts and other relationship rules; for example, a conflict can make an otherwise-required argument inapplicable for a particular invocation.

 Absence is equivalent to `false`.

-See [Reflection boundary](#reflection-boundary) for conditional requirements.
+Conditional requiredness is represented separately by `requiredIfAny`, `requiredIfAll`, `requiredUnlessAny`, and `requiredUnlessAll`.

 ### `value`